AnkanSaha/PaisaPay/README.md

-# PaisaPay - React Based Payment Network
+# PaisaPay - NodeJS Based Payment Network

 - PaisaPay is a robust payment network built using React and MERN (MongoDB, Express.js, React, Node.js) technology stack.
 It provides users with a seamless and secure platform for managing their finances and making transactions within their family network.